filipefigcorreia/guidelines-for-thesis-writing/README.md

 If you have any suggestions for improving these guidelines, don't be shy to send a pull request my way.

-## Getting the message across

-* *Say your writing.* When you have a first draft, [read it out loud](https://martinfowler.com/bliki/SayYourWriting.html).

 ## Academic writing